PHP_CodeSniffer rules (sniffs) to enforce WordPress coding conventions

 This project is a collection of PHP_CodeSniffer rules (sniffs) to validate code developed for WordPress.
 It ensures code quality and adherence to coding conventions, especially the official WordPress Coding Standards.

-- In April 2009 original project from Urban Giraffe was published.
+- On 22nd April 2009, the original project from Urban Giraffe was packaged and published.

-- In May 2011 the project was forked on GitHub by Chris Adams.
+- In May 2011 the project was forked and added to GitHub by Chris Adams.